Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 education of disease increases healing; including healthy state(s), and how unhealthy state(s) cure; especially how the body self heals; sostudying immune system (what are the potential threats, risk assessment, risk management, hyperthetically iff it could be beaten then how?..) is healthy for it, and studying neuro science improves neuroplasticity, and /digestion|metabolism|nutrition|const'pation|dyorya|../, and /body|muscle|flexibility|balance|mental|../ development(s), (bio)(chem)(electromag)(magnetoe)(quantum).., sleep, gambling(/luck|probability|statistics|game theory optimal|../),..
-/(educ|medit|memoris)ation/ as medicine (ayurveda is floss; no paywall, license wall,..) is safer than homeopathy; impossible to overdose on education pareto principle v 100% brain magic works by education for muggles i just discovered the blue print for horn(∘plenty)!!! :D
+/(educ|medit|memoris)ation/ as medicine (ayurveda is floss; no paywall, license wall,..) is safer than homeopathy; impossible to overdose on education pareto principle v 100% brain magic works by education for /muggles|dummies|../ i just discovered the blue print for horn(∘plenty)!!! :D